St Paul's Cathedral: Artworks, tombs and memorials

+A memorial plaque to humanitarian aid workers was added in 2025.
+The plauqe was carved by Martin Gwilliams and reads "In celebration of Humanitarian Aid Workers.
+Helping those in need whoever and wherever they are.
+And in remembrance of those who have died in the pursuit of their calling."

+The East India Company Trail

-In 2023, following nationwide discussions over the status and value of memorial statues celebrating the lives of individuals involved with the British Empire, including slavery, St Paul's Cathedral initiated a partnership with Stepney Community Trust, a community-led charity based out of the East End of London.
-A group of volunteers was recruited to help historically situate the many memorial statues inside St Paul's Cathedral whose careers, actions and views were associated with historic harm done to communities in South Asia.
+In 2023, following nationwide discussions over the status and value of memorial statues celebrating the lives of individuals involved with the British Empire, including slavery, St Paul's Cathedral initiated a partnership with Stepney Community Trust, a community-led charity.
+A group of volunteers was recruited to help contextualise the many memorial statues inside St Paul's whose careers, actions and views were associated with historic harm done to communities in South Asia.
 The project entailed writing explanatory texts that situated the highly eulogistic statues in their wider historical context.
-(These texts are available on the website of St Paul's Cathedral on webpages titled "The East India Company at St. Paul's".)

-Memorials thus contextualised include the statue of Charles George Gordon, the statue of Arthur Wellesley, 1st Duke of Wellington, the statue of Richard Southwell Bourke, 6th Earl of Mayo, the statue of Bishop Thomas Fanshaw Middleton, the statue of Granville Gower Loch, the statue of William Jones, the statue of Charles Cornwallis, 1st Marquess Cornwallis, the statue of Henry Montgomery Lawrence, the statue of Henry Bartle Frere, the statue of Robert Cornelius Napier, 1st Baron Napier of Magdala, the statue of Charles James Napier, the statue of Charles Metcalfe Macgregor, the statue of Samuel James Browne, the statue of Harry Smith Parkes and the memorial to Indian Army Volunteers.
+Memorials thus contextualised include the statues of Charles George Gordon, Arthur Wellesley, 1st Duke of Wellington, Richard Southwell Bourke, 6th Earl of Mayo, Bishop Thomas Fanshaw Middleton, Granville Gower Loch, William Jones, Charles Cornwallis, 1st Marquess Cornwallis, Henry Montgomery Lawrence, Henry Bartle Frere, Robert Cornelius Napier, 1st Baron Napier of Magdala, Charles James Napier, Charles Metcalfe MacGregor, Samuel James Browne, Harry Smith Parkes, and the Indian Army Volunteers memorial.

 The trail has a printed guide that visitors may use, and the statues on the trail are identifiable by a graphic and a QR code, which leads to the relevant webpage upon scanning.
 The graphic is original artwork produced by graphic design artist Sonal Agarwal and represents a cluster of statues of South Asian persons, men and women, who currently serve as decorative or supportive features of the main statues.